top of page

 Anything floor to ceiling adds the illusion of height to your room.
 Hang window treatments close to the ceiling and all the way to the floor – regardless of how high or low your windows go.
 Get a floor to ceiling bookcase (or create one by stacking them).
 A tall headboard adds height to your bedroom.

-5. Choose multifunctional furniture pieces, and create multifunctional spaces.
+5. Choose multifunctional furniture pieces.

 Be it a sleeper sofa, a storage bed or ottoman, or this amazing wall unit that converts into a wall bed (not your grandma's Murphy bed!) - the more purposes your furniture can serve the better!